 Addressing the maintenance challenges

 - Predictive maintenance: Parameters such as current draw, motor temperature and vibration are good indicators of machine condition.
 By monitoring these, it’s possible to spot trends that signal when servicing or repairs will be needed.
-Rather than take equipment out of service for overhaul on a time or usage basis — which may mean doing too much or too little maintenance — the predictive maintenance approach allows you to schedule work when it is most convenient for the distribution operation.
+Rather than take equipment out of service for overhaul on a time or usage basis—which may mean doing too much or too little maintenance—the predictive maintenance approach allows you to schedule work when it is most convenient for the distribution operation.
 Expect the future of warehouse automation to include huge numbers of machine health monitoring systems performing this role.
-They will feed data into an analytics system developed to optimize maintenance schedules in a way that minimizes operational disruptions.
+They will feed data into a warehouse management system developed to optimize maintenance schedules in a way that minimizes operational disruptions.

 Supporting demanding maintenance operations

 It’s sometimes said that new technologies bring as many problems as they solve.
-For distribution center operators, the need to invest and upgrade their automation technology is evident; the difficulties of managing a human workforce may soon be insurmountable.
-However, automation — and robotics technology in particular — brings new maintenance challenges.
+For distribution center operators, the need to invest and upgrade their warehouse automation technology is evident; the difficulties of managing a human workforce may soon be insurmountable.
+However, automation—and robotics technology in particular—brings new maintenance challenges.